kgbercan/swift-tutorial/ControlFlow.md

 ## Guard

 `Guard` is an alternative to an `if` statement to use when you know you will need a control transfer statement or when you will redirect to a function.
 It is written with the reserved word `guard` followed by variable/constant with a boolean value, then the reserved word `else` with code to be executed in curly brackets.
 It seems to be particularly useful when throwing errors, and since I am not discussing error handling just yet, I cannot give a pertinent example of a `guard` statement.
-However, Natasha The Robot writes a compelling argument for using `guard` instead of `if` and shows simple code to demonstrate here https://www.natashatherobot.com/swift-2-error-handling/ and here: https://www.natashatherobot.com/swift-guard-better-than-if/
+However, Natasha The Robot writes a compelling argument for using `guard` instead of `if` and shows simple code to demonstrate [here] (https://www.natashatherobot.com/swift-2-error-handling/) and [here] (https://www.natashatherobot.com/swift-guard-better-than-if/).

 # Loops